lee2sman/Scripting_Spring2019/week9/README.md

 - What is your goal and timeline?
 - What are your immediate next steps?
 - What are your unknowns?

+## Coding Challenges with Takashi and Amanda

+Our wonderful TAs are Takashi and Amanda, both very knowledgeable with HTML, CSS and Javascript.
+They can provide assistance for technical challenges by guiding you to useful areas of research, best practices, and debugging ideas.

+- What is your group's plan for the architecture and hosting of the site?
+- How will you solve the technical challenges?
+What are you looking into?
+- How does your server work?
+- What technical questions do you have?

 # Homework